ebonnal/streamable/README.md

 The amount of logs will never be overwhelming because they are produced logarithmically e.g. the 11th log will be produced when the iteration reaches the 1024th element.

 ## `.limit`
-Defines a limitation on the number of parent elements yielded.
+Defines a limitation on the number of elements yielded.

 ```python
 ten_first_integers: Stream[int] = integers.limit(count=10)